gstanden/orabuntu-lxc/README.md

 With the replicated and constantly updated LXC containerized DNS/DHCP solution, GRE-connected hosts (such as developer laptops) can be disconnected from the network and still have full DNS/DHCP lookup services for any containers stored locally on the developer laptop.
 Plus, containers that are added by the developer after detachment from the Orabuntu-LXC network will be added to the local copy of the LXC containerized DNS/DHCP.

 **Note**: I haven't done any work recently with the "Amazon Cloud" part of the project, and currently only support LXC networks spanned across Ubuntu 16.04 EC2 containers.
 Nothing has been done yet implementing the LXD Cluster features across Amazon EC2 instances.
-Support for Orabuntu-LXC deployed LXD clusters on Amazon EC2 is on the roadmap, but not the immediate roadmap.
+Support for Orabuntu-LXC deployed LXD clusters on Amazon EC2 is on the roadmap!

 Step 9